-- a whiteboard or blackboard - a flip chart - writing materials for trainees - an overhead projector (OHP) for transparencies - a computer projector (with additional sound channel if not integral) - a video tape player compatible with the computer projector - a PC or laptop with CD-ROM drive, all compatible with the computer projector - a reflective screen designed for use with the computer projector - adequate electric sockets located so that the equipment can be positioned safely. - A 3.3 Group rooms should be provided with a table and chairs and some form of board and writing materials. - A 3.4 A video camera may be useful and should be compatible with the computer projector or alternatively must produce video tapes compatible with the video tape player. - A 3.5 A warm-water swimming pool with all appropriate safety equipment, personnel and facilities making it suitable for demonstration and training with lifejackets and liferafts.
+- a whiteboard or blackboard or flip chart - writing materials for trainees - a computer projector (with additional sound channel if not integral) - a video player compatible with the computer projector - a PC or laptop compatible with the computer projector - adequate electric sockets located so that the equipment can be positioned safely. - A 3.3 Group rooms should be provided with a table and chairs and some form of board and writing materials. - A 3.4 A warm-water swimming pool with all appropriate safety equipment, personnel and facilities making it suitable for demonstration and training with lifejackets and liferafts.
 A wave-generator may provide added realism.

-A 3.6 An outdoor location with appropriate safety equipment, personnel and facilities making it suitable for demonstration and training with pyrotechnics and fire extinguishers.
+A 3.5 An outdoor location with appropriate safety equipment, personnel and facilities making it suitable for demonstration and training with pyrotechnics and fire extinguishers.